Tag Questions ESL Games, Activities and Worksheets

 ESL Question Tags Game - Grammar and Listening: Matching, Question Completion - Group Work - Intermediate (B1) - 20 minutes

 In this entertaining question tags game, students race to complete sentences with positive or negative question tags.
-In groups, the student with the questions turns over a card and reads the beginning of a tag question aloud.
+In groups, the student with the questions picks up a card and reads the beginning of a tag question aloud.
 The other two students then race to find the correct tag to complete the question from their set.
 The first student to give the question tag to the reader and say the complete tag question wins and keeps both cards.
 The student with the most cards at the end of the game wins.
-Afterwards, students swap roles, giving the student who read out the questions a chance to play.
+Afterwards, students swap roles, giving the reader a chance to play.

 Tagged Preview